 You can control the power output by selecting either a high setting or a low setting.
 Again, this is a function that not all CB radios have.
 By controlling the power output, you’re able to increase or decrease range and transmit power according to your off-roading needs.

 In case you need a refresher, squelch control suppresses noise from weak signals so you don’t have to listen to annoying channel noise if there is nothing transmitting at the moment.
 And if there’s a strong signal coming in, the Uniden CMX760 will grasp on to that channel and allow you to hear the transmission clearly.
 Squelch improves the overall audio quality of the receiver and has been a standard feature in most radios today.
+This feature is also available on the Uniden PRO505XL.

 Automatic Noise Limiter